Vyral/base-template/_posts/2020-11-12-tips-for-planning-your-pie-day-during-the-pandemic.md

 <center><em>Here are some homemade tips on how to throw a Pie Day event this year.</em></center>

-<br>Today I’m sharing a few tips for how to throw a pie day, even during the pandemic. **Traditionally, we hold our Pie Days on the Sunday before Thanksgiving during the afternoon**.
+<br>Today I’m sharing a few tips for how to throw a Pie Day, even during the pandemic. **Traditionally, we hold our Pie Days on the Sunday before Thanksgiving during the afternoon**.
 We found that’s a great day and time to do it—it’s still daylight, and it’s less stressful for people to swing by and pick up their pie.
-They also get to be the Thanksgiving hero who brings the pie to the table!
+They also get to be the Thanksgiving hero who brings the pie to the table\!

-For your Pie Day event, make sure you have a sponsor, a non-profit organization that you can donate canned food or extra pies to, and set a budget.
+For your Pie Day event, make sure you have a sponsor, a nonprofit organization that you can donate canned food or extra pies to, and set a budget.
 Our team gives away 100 pies, and it’s first-come, first-served.
 The email blast and promotion goes out to our database and people we know, who are given a link to sign up for their free pie.

 {% include pullquote.html %}